 It’s the first opportunity you have to demonstrate what your product can do for a prospect.
 And once you’ve shown them how your software can solve their problems and add value, closing the deal becomes much easier.

 But half the battle is getting the prospect to agree to the demo.
 And winning this battle requires just as much thought and consideration as the demo itself.

-- Best practices for demo request emails
+- Best practices for schedule a demo emails

 - Qualify the prospect